 2) “People just don’t ‘get’ my music.”

 If people don’t get your music, it’s probably because you are not writing songs that anyone can relate to.
 Instead of chanting this mantra as if it’s a curse on your life, do something about it.
-Work at writing more relatable songs.
+Work at writing more relatable songs and correcting common lyric errors.
 Then, everyone will get it.

 3) “I’m just waiting to be discovered.”

 I have bad news for you here.
 It’s nobody’s job to come find you.
 There won’t be a knock on the door with someone begging you for your songs.
 Ever.
 You’ve got to get yourself discovered.
 It’s all on you to make the relationships, to write the hits, and to get people to listen.

 4) “I would be so much farther along if only…”

 You know the story.
 If ‘ifs’ and ‘buts’ were candy and nuts, we’d all have a Merry Christmas.
 I would have been a lot farther along if I had skipped college, not worked as a youth minister for 10 years and THEN started writing songs, but that didn’t happen.
 That’s water under the bridge and I can’t change it one bit.
 So, I deal with NOW and let go of what might have been.

 5) “I can’t believe they didn’t call me back.”